cjri/HospitalSimulationAnalysis/README.md

 The file FindInterventionWindows.nb is a Mathematica worksheet that was used to generate the ward detection windows provided in the Data directory.

+Full simulation data will be made available upon the publication of a manuscript accompanying this code.